Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 - This entire archetype was born from [Raiza](../cards/monsters/ritual/Raiza.md), a childhood card I created.
 - The archetype features many triplets of cards.
-  - There are 3 monsters for each class – Lv4, Lv7, Lv9, Lv13 Ritual and Lv13 Fusion.
+  - There are 3 Monsters for each class – Lv4, Lv7, Lv9, Lv13 Ritual and Lv13 Fusion.
   - There are 3 Continuous Traps.
 - Within each triplet, there also tends to be a card slightly different from the rest.
-  - Lv4 – Zaia searches another monster instead of Spell/Traps.
+  - Lv4 – Zaia searches another Monster instead of Spell/Traps.
-  - Lv7 – Syndris searches a Ritual card instead of any monster or Spell.
+  - Lv7 – Syndris searches a Ritual card instead of any Monster or Spell.
   - Lv9 – Vyktica only banishes without negating.
-  - Lv13 Ritual – Vaiza has no ignition effect, instead turning the other Ritual monsters far deadlier.
+  - Lv13 Ritual – Vaiza has no ignition effect, instead turning the other Ritual Monsters far deadlier.
-  - Continuous Traps – Nightmare inflicts damage instead of gaining LP, and hinders the opponent instead of protecting the Ritual monsters.
+  - Continuous Traps – Nightmare inflicts damage instead of gaining LP, and hinders the opponent instead of protecting the Ritual Monsters.